pwillard/Blender_trainsimstools/TrainSimTools for Blender.md

 ## 🧠 Why It’s Useful

 - 🚀 Change textures in seconds
+- ⚙️ Fix non-compliant UV Map naming
-- 🧰 Maintain a standard collection layout for exports Open Rails.
+- 🧰 Maintain a standard collection layout for exports Open Rails
-- 🧑‍🏫 Designed to be **easy enough for beginners** and useful for experienced creators.
+- 🧑‍🏫 Designed to be **easy enough for beginners** and useful for experienced creators

 ---